AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Domestic and International Insurance

 If you have to go overseas for a permanent change of station (PCS), USAA will not make you cancel your policy.
 Instead, the company will protect your car while you’re away, offering liability coverage, personal injury protection, and vehicle storage.
-USAA also offers information about moving abroad and returning to the U.S. for the following countries:
+USAA also offers information about moving abroad and returning to the U.S. from the following countries:

 • Azores